dnlbowers/jobs-a-gooden/README.md

 # Jobs-A-Gooden
-As a developing developer, job hunting is something I have found at the forefront of everyone's mind.
+As a developing developer, within a group of peers, job hunting is something I have found at the forefront of everyone's mind.
 The app aims to be a proof of concept using a single API to fetch current job roles and provide a method for the user to pin jobs and make notes to track the status of their application processes and any insights gained along the way.

 [Deployed site](https://jobs-a-gooden.herokuapp.com/)

 ## Strategy
+### Site Aims:
 On average, it takes a new developer around 20-25 interviews to land their first developer job, and this does not include the total amount of applications sent out but a job seeker.

 It can be hard to keep track of job specs when a company responds, especially when using multiple sites to check for roles, or worse yet, several months